A short, accessible path to one of the best views of the Mawddach Estuary

 Nearby Arthog bog is home to an RSPB nature reserve full of incredible wildlife such as rare flowers, grass snakes, butterflies and all manner of birds.

-The area was also the centre point to some of Snowdonia’s rich industrial past.
+The area was also the centre point to some of Eryri’s rich industrial past.
 On the estuary’s northern shore, the historic Clogau gold mine sits high above the village of Bontddu.
 Mining for gold was a popular activity in this area.
 Gold panning also took place in the Mawddach river itself.

 During the 18th and 19th centuries, the Mawddach was home to a busy shipbuilding industry.
 A total of 318 vessels were built along the Mawddach between 1750 and 1865.